 Emphasis on planning and cost analysis strategies for local school district financial management.
 Content will vary with the needs of the students and focus on emerging problems in school business and financial management that leads to school improvement.
 May be repeated.

 576 ADMINISTRATION OF INSTRUCTIONAL PROGRAMS

+3 sem. hrs.

 Administrative strategies for implementation, maintenance, revision, and evaluation of instructional programs and curriculum.
 578 LEGAL BASES OF HIGHER EDUCATION 3 sem. hrs.
 Overview of the law of higher and postsecondary education.
 Topics will vary, but the following will be included: legal issues pertaining to students, faculty, college employees, administrators, trustees, and governance.
 Prerequisites: Advanced graduate standing.
-Prerequisite: EAF 561 or consent of instructor.

-579 RESEARCH SEMINAR ON THE PUBLIC FINANCE OF EDUCATION
+EAF 561 or consent of instructor.
+579 RESEARCH SEMINAR ON THE PUBLIC FINANCE OF EDUCATION 3 sem, hrs.

 Seminar for graduate students who wish to understand and conduct research on the financing of education, critique output from major research centers.

-580 EDUCATIONAL FACILITIES 3 sem. hrs.

-Educational facilities should support the educational program.
+580 EDUCATIONAL FACILITIES 3 sem brs Educational facilities should support the educational program.
 Emphasis on appraising, managing, and planning school buildings, sites, equipment, and support services.
 582 ADMINISTRATIVE THEORY IN EDUCATION 3 sem. hrs.
 Overview of sociological and behavioral theories that are applicable to administration of various educational organizations.
 583 SEMINAR IN EDUCATIONAL LEADERSHIP 3 sem. hrs.
 Designed to provide an understanding of the leadership structures and processes in educational organizations.

-584 SUPERINTENDENT AND CENTRAL STAFF 3 sem. hrs.

-An exploration of educational, political, cultural, historical, economic, and demographic perspectives that influence and shape the superintendency.
-Prerequisite: EAF 582 and other required certification courses; capstone course.
+584 SUPERINTENDENT AND CENTRAL STAFF An exploration of educational, political, cultural, historical, economic, and demographic perspectives that influence and shape the superintendency.
+Prerequisites: EAF 582 and other required certification courses; capstone course.
 585 MANAGEMENT OF EDUCATIONAL FUNDS 3 sem. hrs.
 Develops competence in cash and investment management, budgeting, forecasting, fund accounting, financial statements, auditing, data processing systems, and student activity funds.
 586 ADMINISTRATION OF HUMAN RESOURCES 3 sem. hrs.
 Develop skills for administration of human resources.
 Emphasis on planning, enrollment forecasting, staff development, selection, contract administration, and legal requirements.
 587 COMMUNITY RELATIONS SEMINAR 3 sem. hrs.
 Selected issues in community relations, such as diversity, politics, partnerships, communication, and marketing.
 Focus on conceptual understanding and skill development.
 Prerequisite: EAF 582.
 590 RESEARCH SEMINAR IN EDUCATION I 1 sem. hr.
 Overview of doctoral program expectations and development of dissertation research skills.
-Must pass with B or higher.
+Must pass with a grade of B or better.
 Prerequisite: Consent of instructor.
+591 RESEARCH SEMINAR: DOCTORAL EXAM PREPARATION 1 sem. hr.

+Guidance in preparation, development, and completion of doctoral exams.
+Prerequisite: Consent of advisor.
+592 RESEARCH SEMINAR: DISSERTATION PROPOSAL PREPARATION 1 sem. hr.

-594 RESEARCH SEMINAR IN EDUCATION 3 sem hrs
+Guidance in preparation, development, and completion of doctoral exams.
+Prerequisite: Consent of instructor.
+594 RESEARCH SEMINAR IN EDUCATION 3 sem. hrs.
 Designed for the development of a doctoral dissertation proposal ready for committee consideration.
 Various methodological and design components will be studied.
 Prerequisite: Consent of instructor.
 596 NEGOTIATED AGREEMENT ADMINISTRATION AND DEVELOPMENT 3 sem. hrs.